sillsdev/PT-Views/TNDD/info.md

 - **TNDD-2nd-mng-line** -- This displays the 2nd meaning line and is similar to the 1st line, but if there no data for a second meaning (\ml1) line the then that data from the 1st meaning is displayed in (( )) with text in a red-brown color.
 - **TNDD-3rd-mng-line** -- This displays the 3rd meaning line and is similar to the 1st and 2nd line, but if there no data for a third meaning (\ml1) line the then that data is displayed in (( with a brown color if it comes from the 2nd meaning and a red-brown if it come from he 1st first line.
 - **TNDD-tag-errors** -- This aids content creators to see that there is a markup error that PT does not catch.
 This view may still have some false labeling.
 - **TNDD-word-count-1st-mng-line** - This counts words per sentence.
 It marks sentence counts of more than 17 in orange and more than 30 words in tomato-red.
+Now includes chapter:verse and verse segment to ease comparison.
 - **TNDD-word-count-2nd-mng-line** - This counts words per sentence.
 It marks sentence counts of more than 17 in orange and more than 30 words in tomato-red.
+If there is no 2nd meaning line then the 1st meaning line is included.
+Now includes chapter:verse and verse segment to ease comparison.

 ## How to Install these Views for Paratext